 Saturday: Wash Day!

-Shampooing your little ones hair and scalp is a must.
+Shampooing your little one's hair and scalp is a must.
 As I previously stated, I will shampoo her hair every 1-2 weeks.
-I am currently using Aussie Miracle Moist Shampoo and their 3 minute miracle moist deep conditioner.
+I am currently using Aussie Miracle Moist Shampoo and their 3 Minute Miracle Moist Deep Conditioner.
 I was originally using Cantu Kids, but it was too drying for Jolie’s hair.
 I use two quarter size amounts of shampoo and follow up with a nice amount of conditioner.
 I rinse the conditioner out with lukewarm water

-After rinsing out both the shampoo and conditioner, I dry her hair with a t-shirt and I immediately go in with Carol’s Daughter Black Vanilla Leave in Spray conditioner.
-After I have sprayed a good amount of the leave in spray on her hair I begin sectioning the hair off for detangling.
+After rinsing out both the shampoo and conditioner, I dry her hair with a t-shirt and I immediately go in with Carol’s Daughter Black Vanilla Leave In Spray Conditioner.
+After I have sprayed a good amount of the leave-in spray on her hair, I begin sectioning the hair off for detangling.
 Her shrinkage is real so once I have detangled a section I will do a big finger coil or twist that section as to avoid it mixing in with the hair that I haven’t gotten too yet.

-Jolie’s scalp gets extremely dry just like her father’s so,I make sure that I am locking in the moisture on her hair and into her scalp.
-I love Carols Daughters Mimosa hair honey.
+Jolie’s scalp gets extremely dry just like her father’s, so I make sure that I am locking in the moisture on her hair and into her scalp.
+I love Carols Daughters Mimosa Hair Honey.
 It is a shine pomade specifically for dry, brittle, and textured hair.

 I keep styling very simple.
 I do medium to smedium sized two-strand twists in her hair.
-Her Wash day is typically on Saturday’s so she will rock those twist all weekend and sometimes she will wear them for the entire week.
+Her wash day is typically on Saturday’s so she will rock those twists all weekend and sometimes she will wear them for the entire week.
 By week two, I untwist, moisturize with some water and a little conditioner and she’s sporting a fro depending on the weather.
 I’ve noticed that she gets extremely irritated with her hair being out if it’s too hot.
-If that is the case I will do “tension free” ponytails using these seamless hair ties to avoid any breakage or damage that I purchase from my local beauty supply store.
+If that is the case I will do “tension free” ponytails using seamless hair ties to avoid any breakage or damage that I purchase from my local beauty supply store.

-Styling your young toddlers hair doesn’t have to be complicated and it definitely doesn’t have to look identical to what my hair regimen for Jolie looks like either.
+Styling your young toddler's hair doesn’t have to be complicated and it definitely doesn’t have to look identical to what my hair regimen for Jolie looks like either.
 The number one thing that I want for you to take away from this post is to do what’s best for your child’s hair.
 That means learning her texture and discovering the best products that work for her crown.
-If your child is older than 18 months, I do suggest you apply a satin bonnet to her hair.
+If your child is older than 18 months, I do suggest that you apply a satin bonnet to her hair.
 Jolie snatches hers off almost immediately so that is a challenge for me as her styles don’t last for more than two days before getting frizzy again.
 The ultimate goal is to be consistent in whatever you choose to do.
 Pick a designated day to tend to your child’s hair.
 Make hair day a time to bond even in their young age.
 Whatever you do, don’t give up!
-Your child, and their hair will thank you for it.
+Your child and their hair will thank you for it.